-A script is an exact text that you’re going to read in the video.
-You may ask SMEs to write or proofread scripts to make sure you achieve the learning objectives you’ve set.
+A script is an exact text you will read in the video.
+You may ask SMEs to write or proofread scripts to ensure you achieve your learning objectives.

 A storyboard represents a sketch of your future video.
 It outlines the key screen changes and any types of movements a user will see (e.g. zoom-ins and zoom-outs).
 You can draw one by hand.

-Also, this is the point where you prepare slides, graphics and other content items that you’re going to include in your video.
+Also, this is the point where you prepare slides, graphics and other content items that you will include in your video.

-As you start recording, watch the very first versions of your videos before you proceed any further to see whether the resulting content looks and sounds good.
+As you start recording, watch the first versions of your videos before proceeding further to see whether the resulting content looks and sounds good.
 You’ll save yourself a lot of hours of editing by doing so.

 When raw footage is ready, edit videos and fill them with the visuals you’ve prepared in advance.
 Here are some best practices for making your videos visually engaging and memorable: